yorkulibraries/islandora_group/README.md

 1. How to setup: https://www.youtube.com/watch?v=ZMp0lPelOZw
 2. Bulk batch update on the access control field which you are setup for entities.

-### Work with Federated Search

-- Required modules:
-  * Federated Search Front-end user interface: https://github.com/digitalutsc/drupal_ajax_solr
-  * Add a Search Api Solr field for Access Control with Group: https://github.com/digitalutsc/group_solr

-- In `/admin/config/search/search-api/index/default_solr_index/fields`, Click Add fields > General > Group: Access Control (search_api_group_access_control)
-- **How does it work ?**
-  - Every time a node or media is indexed to Solr, this field will be processed by checking the access control configuration which is setup with Group module.
-It will determine the entity to be public or private for annonymous users
-  - Field's values to be indexed to Solr:
-    - Public: 200
-    - Private: 403